← All guides

 Agent observability builds on the traditional three pillars — logs, metrics, and traces — but extends them for agentic workloads.

-Traces capture the end-to-end journey of a single agent execution: the user input, the model's reasoning steps, each tool call and its response, policy evaluations, and the final output.
+Traces capture the end-to-end journey of a single agent execution: the user input, the model's reasoning steps, each tool call and its response, evaluation scores, and the final output.
 Traces are the most important observability primitive for agents because they reveal the causal chain of decisions.

 Metrics track aggregate operational data: request counts, latency percentiles, token consumption, error rates, cost per agent, and policy violation rates.
 Metrics power dashboards and alerting.